-This page provides examples of professional copywriting I’ve used to convert customers from websites, print ads, marketing brochures, videos, blogs, and emails on behalf of organizations in multiple industries.
+This page provides examples of professional English and Spanish copywriting I’ve used to convert customers from websites, print ads, marketing brochures, videos, blogs, and emails on behalf of organizations in multiple industries.

 I’m updating this page frequently as part of an overall rebranding of this site as a professional portfolio.
 You can view my professional copywriting résumé here.